Diocese of Chichester: Insignia and shield of the diocese

-In this manuscript are to be seen the main elements of the diocesan coat of arms and there is thus tangible support for what common sense suggests — that the figure is that of our Lord as ruler of the nations.
+In this manuscript, the main elements of the diocesan coat of arms are to be seen, and there is thus tangible support for what common sense suggests: that the figure is that of our Lord as ruler of the nations.
 The image was common in Byzantine iconography as Christ the Pantocrator.

-In 1626 Thomas Vicars, vicar of Cuckfield, wrote in a sermon which he illustrated with references to the book of Revelation and also to Hebrews chapter 4 verse 12, "For the word of God is living and active.
+In 1626 Thomas Vicars, vicar of Cuckfield, wrote a sermon which he illustrated with references to the Book of Revelation and also to Hebrews chapter 4, verse 12, "For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart."
 He dedicated his sermon to his father-in-law, the then Bishop of Chichester:

 The subject of the sermon is your Coate of Armes.
 The most godly and fairest Armes that ever I or any in the world set his eyes upon.
-Christ Jesus the great Pastor and Bishop of our soules sits in your azure field in a faire long garment of beaten gold, with a sharpe two- edged sword in his mouth.
+Christ Jesus the great Pastor and Bishop of our soules sits in your azure field in a faire long garment of beaten gold, with a sharpe two-edged sword in his mouth.
 Is it accounted a great grace, and that for Kings and Princes too, to carrie in their shields, a Lyon, an Eagle, a Lilly, a Harpe or such-like animal or artificial thing?
 How much more honour is it then I pray you to carrie Christ Jesus in your shield, who is Lord of Lords and King of Kings?

 The position of the sword in the diocesan coat of arms is a matter that has raised some questions.
 In the newly drawn coat of arms the sword has been placed across the mouth, whereas previously and in the cathedral's coat of arms the sword is placed to the right of the mouth.
 It seems likely that medieval versions had the former position, while later generations have preferred the latter.

-A medieval window in Bourges cathedral, France, depicts Christ with seven seals in his right hand and seven stars in his left.
-The sword is clearly across his mouth, as it is in the depiction of the same scene on the great Apocalypse tapestry in the chateau at Angers, also in France.
+A medieval window in Bourges Cathedral, France, depicts Christ with seven seals in his right hand and seven stars in his left.
+The sword is clearly across his mouth, as it is in the depiction of the same scene on the great Apocalypse tapestry in the château at Angers, also in France.
 In both of these representations, however, the sword points to the viewer's left, the opposite way from the diocesan arms.